tatianamac/tm11ty/src/posts/why-judgment-isnt-helpful.md

 ### Be honest with myself when and why I am being judgmental

-What value do I feel this has compromised?
+**What value do I feel this has compromised?
 How would *I* like to behave to honour my own value?
 Would *I* join Facebook's team?
-How would *I* like to operate?
+How would *I* like to operate? **

-If I feel the need to interrogate someone else's decisions: Do I have enough mutual trust with this person to ask them more about their decision?
+If I feel the need to interrogate someone else's decisions: **Do I have enough mutual trust with this person to ask them more about their decision?
 Am I willing to offend them in the process?
-What is the impact I want to have in having this conversation?
+What is the impact I want to have in having this conversation?**

+### Invite curiosity instead

+Judgment implies that I have enough information to form a decision about a situation.
+But we are often missing so much critical context about other people's lives and are working off of incomplete information.
+Instead, I can use this opportunity to learn more:

+**__**What information could I be missing?
+What biases are at play?
+Why do I feel so strongly about this?
+Where might I be able to direct this energy more productively instead?**

 ### Remember that the universe is grey and to live in 'and' not 'or'